 I have seen pretty convincing evidence that when this behavior happens in large enough numbers, Google will demote it in the search results.
 The last thing you want is to miss out on potential consults and destroy your search rank because your website takes too long to load.

-A plastic surgery website must show high quality before and after photos
+A cosmetic surgery website must show high quality before and after photos

 Your before and after photos are a critical part of the interest and consideration phases of your marketing funnel.

 This is an area where your practice can stand out quite easily.